tejavenkatlanka/web-stack/README.md

 # web-stack
-all about web it's mostly about java script
+all about web, it's mostly in javascript